 Perfect For: Boss Who Thinks Lake Como Just Isn’t What It Used To Be

 It takes about two seconds inside this spot on top of the US Bank Tower to realize it revels mostly in one thing - impressing the sh*t out of people.
-If your boss is the kind of person that would be unfazed by a Tesla convertible filled with sexually-fluid Michael Kors models, 71Above is your best bet to at least get them to nod approvingly.
-The interior feels like one massive art piece, you can choose your own view during the reservation process, and the three-course meal doesn’t miss a beat.
+If your boss is the kind of person who would be unfazed by a Tesla convertible filled with sexually-fluid Michael Kors models, 71Above is your best bet to at least get them to nod approvingly.
+The interior feels like one massive art installation, you can choose your own view during the reservation process, and while the vibe inside isn’t the most exciting in town, the three-course meal is always solid.
+Also, it’s 71 stories high and you can literally see all of LA from here.

 Perfect For: Boss Who Says They’ll Eat Anything, But They Mean Only Salad